anchpop/Zoda/zoda-lang/src/code_samples.md

 A module is just a collection of values.
 Every file is a module.
 Like values, modules can depend on each other via `import` and form a DAG.
 If a module is named `main`, it must be a "root" module and cannot be imported by any other module.
 The name of a module is always the name of the file (without the `.zoda` extension), with optional descriptive words at the end seperated by `-`.
 If a module is named `main`, it must have a value named `main` of type `IO a`.
 Like functions, they have "tiny-doc" and "long-doc".
 This is what a module might look like:

     -- adding-utils.zoda
-    module adding-utils
+    module adding-utils `Collection of utilities related to adding values`
       author: Andre Popovitch
-        tiny-doc: Collection of utilities related to adding values
-        long-doc:
+      user-doc:
         These utilities are part of the greater "adding" library.
         They're useful in all situations where you need to add something.

         -- maybe include more info here on when to use these?
         If you need to add 3, check out the `plus-3` function.
 Other useful functions include `plus-4` and `plus-5`.

         Examples:

         >> 3.plus-4
         -> 7

         >> 3.plus-5
         -> 8
+      devl-doc:
+        Research is ongoing whether a `x.plus-6` function is possible.
+Contributions would be welcomed!
       importing:
         (plus) from generic-plus           -- import the "plus" function from the module "generic-plus". negation:negation                  -- import the "negation" module from the "negation" package
       exporting:
         plus-3, plus-4, plus-5, plus-negative

     x.plus-0 = x -- not exported because it's useless
-    x.plus-3 = x.plus(3) -- these would typically have their own tests, tiny-docs, and long-docs, but I've left them off for the sake of brevity. x.plus-4 = x.plus(4)
+    x.plus-3 = x.plus(3) -- these would typically have their own tests, tiny-docs, user-docs, and devl-docs, but I've left them off for the sake of brevity. x.plus-4 = x.plus(4)
     x.plus-5 = x.plus(5)
     x.plus-negative(y) = x.plus(y.negation:negate)         -- namespacing is done with `:`

 When executing a package, execution begins at the `main` function inside the `main` module.
 More specifically, it just executes whatever actions the `main` module returns.
-Every Zoda package has a `main` module - since it must be the root level module, it cannot export anything.
-The `long-doc` of your main module serves as a guide to new contributors to how they should look at and edit the whole package.
+Every Zoda package has a `main` module - since it must be the root level module, it cannot export anything (and does not have a `user-doc`).
+The `devl-doc` of your main module serves as a guide to new contributors to how they should look at and edit the whole package.
 It is *not* intended to be a high level description of your package for end-users - that should be the `introduction` chapter of the book for your package. (a `readme.md` will be automatically created from the book, more on this later).

 A package is always contained entirely within one folder.
 It also always has a `book` directory and a `zoda.toml` file.
 The book directory contains all the documentation about the package that does not make sense to be stored in the source files.
 The `zoda.toml` file contains information about what other packages this package depends on, and what modules it exports.